ValuEngine Downgrades Jiayin Group (NASDAQ:JFIN) to Sell

-ValuEngine downgraded shares of Jiayin Group (NASDAQ:JFIN) from a hold rating to a sell rating in a report published on Thursday morning, ValuEngine reports.
+Jiayin Group (NASDAQ:JFIN) was downgraded by equities researchers at ValuEngine from a “hold” rating to a “sell” rating in a research note issued on Thursday, ValuEngine reports.

-Separately, Zacks Investment Research upgraded shares of Jiayin Group from a strong sell rating to a hold rating in a research note on Wednesday, January 29th.
+Separately, Zacks Investment Research raised shares of Jiayin Group from a “strong sell” rating to a “hold” rating in a research report on Wednesday, January 29th.

 Jiayin Group Company Profile